ravitejalvr/SDCND_P2_/README.md

 # Project: Build a Traffic Sign Recognition Program

-Introduction:
+## Introduction:

 In this project, Convoluted and Deep neural Networks were implemented using Python Library Tensorflow.
-The brief details followed to complete this project were given below:

-The Project
-The goals / steps of this project are the following:
-* Load the data set
+This is part of the Term-1 Project-2 of Udacity Nanodegree program, where the concepts of Deep Neural Networks, Convolutional Neural Networks are dealt.
+The sub-sections explain various steps involved and taken in this project.

+# Data Exploration:
-For reading csv files, pandas package is used.
-Reading and printing images is done through matplotlib imread and imshow.
-Additionally the pickle files were loaded using pickle package of python
+The files were already given in pickle format and the pickle files are loaded, and filters were applied using pickle package for Pythonn.
-* Explore, summarize and visualize the data set
-This is done mainly using Matplotlib
-* Design, train and test a model architecture Tensorflow lenet architecture is used for this part of the project.
-The solution of Lenet given coupled with dropout and max pooling is done.
-* Use the model to make predictions on new images
-New images were downloaded from internet and were analyzed for results.
-* Analyze the softmax probabilities of the new images This is done using bar function of matplotlib.
+The data is already divided into 3 different categories, namely Test, Training and Validation.
+Training data is used for training the network, test and validation for testing and validation respectively.
+Visualization os the data is done by plotting various images present in the data using functions such as matplotlib. subplots were used and the necessary plots were generated.

+# Design and Test Model Architecture:
+Preprocessing: For this step, simple normalization of the data is done. i.e., simply each of the image file is converted to zero mean and 1 variance by subtracting 128 and dividing the remainder by 128.
+Model Architecture: Convoluted Neural Network very similar to Lenet is implemented.
+In the first step, The input file in format 32*32*3 is converted to 28*28*16.
+This is done by kernel of (5,5).
+Then max-pooling with strides of (2,2) is done.
+After this, again 2D convolution of kernel 5*5 is done to obtain image size of 10*10*64
+Then, again max-pooling is applied for the image.
+Obtained size is 5*5*64.

+After max-pooling, flattening of the image is done using flatten function.
+The obtained size is 1600, fully connected.

+Then, dropout followed by further truncation of size to 120 is done.

+After this step, dropout followed by truncation to 84, followed by dropout again and final tuncation to 43 (no. of classes) is done.

+Note that after each step, relu activation is implemented.
+Also, finally softmax activation is implemented for web images.

+# Model Training:
+For training of the model, 20 epochs were used and Adam optimizer is used for training data.
+The optimizer is given the loss function as input which is calculated from cross entropy of training data and one hot labels of the output expected.
+Accuracy of about .99 for both training and testing data, followed by 0.971 for validation data is observed.

+# Solution:
+As explained earlier, the solution obtained was much higher than 0.93.
+Its about 0.99 for both training and testing and about 0.97 for validation.

+## Test Model Against new images:

+# Acquiring new Images:
+New images were acquired using internet search for German Images in Google and downloaded and saved in a folder from where it can be accessed.

+# Performance against new Images:
+The trained model is saved using the tensorflow save session function.
+Then, saved model is restored and the parameters were tested against the new images.
+The performance of the images was okay and about 3/5 images were correctly identified.

+# Model Certainty:
+The models which were identified correctly were identified with very high confidence level of probability over 98% when used softmax activation (exponential).
+This suggests that model is trained well for image classification.

 ### Results: